mdn/content/files/en-us/web/css/css_scroll_snap/basic_concepts/index.md

 ## Using scroll-snap-stop

-The {{CSSxRef("scroll-snap-stop")}} property tells the browser whether it must snap to defined snap points — meaning that in our examples above we would stop at the start of each section — or be able to skip past sections.
+Using the {{CSSxRef("scroll-snap-stop")}} property, you can specify whether the scrolling must snap to the defined snap points.
+In the above examples, this would mean that the scrolling would stop at the start of each section or be able to skip past sections.

-It can help ensure users see each section of the scroller and don't accidentally scroll past them.
-However, it can negatively affect user experience by preventing the user from quickly scrolling to their desired content.
+With this property definition, you can ensure that users see each section of the scroller and don't accidentally scroll past them.
+However, this setting can also negatively affect user experience by preventing the user from quickly scrolling to their desired content.

 ## See also